TECO Manatee Viewing Center: Know Before You Go

 The areas shaded in orange are where manatees are known to migrate to in the winter.

-Final Thoughts on the Manatee Viewing Center
+Final Thoughts on the TECO Manatee Viewing Center

-I really enjoyed my visit to the Manatee Viewing Center.
+I really enjoyed my visit to the Manatee Viewing Center in Apollo Beach.
 There is plenty to do and it is a family friendly activity.
 There are several picnic tables in the area so you can grab lunch or a snack from the South Shore Café.
 They have a variety of menu items including sandwiches, pizza, chicken nuggets, popcorn, chips, and candy bars.
 Other highlights include the viewing platform, the rays touch tank, nature trails, and observation tower.
 You can even round out your day by picking up a souvenir from the gift shop!

 Looking for other things to do in the Tampa Bay area?
-Check out this post on Hillsborough River State Park or this post on Honeymoon Island State Park.

 The information above was accurate at the time of publishing to the best of the author’s knowledge.
+This post was last updated in January 2024 and will be updated periodically for accuracy.
+It is always recommended to verify any information with the TECO Manatee Viewing Center website before you visit.

 Leave a Reply